 - 1. Superintendents or Managers shall initiate claims. - 2.
-Notification of a claim shall be made by the following: - Contact BSC President Dennis Towne at (505) 250-2174 and BSC Safety Director John Brown at (505) 577-7930. - 3.
-Bradbury Stamm's Insurance Broker will send claim acknowledgment to the Safety Director as well as to the person initiating the claim. - 4.
-Copies of any and all claims documents and correspondence sent to Bradbury Stamm's Insurance Broker or the insurance carrier for Bradbury Stamm Construction will be sent to the Safety Director. - 5.
+Notification of a claim shall be made by the following: - Contact BSC President Dennis Towne at (505) 250-2174, BSC Safety Director John Brown at (505) 577-7930, and Safety Administrator at (505) 350-6443. - 3.
+Bradbury Stamm's Insurance Broker will send claim acknowledgment to the Safety Administrator as well as to the person initiating the claim. - 4.
+Copies of any and all claim documents and correspondence sent to Bradbury Stamm's Insurance Broker or the insurance carrier for Bradbury Stamm Construction will be sent to the Safety Administrator. - 5.
 Information related to the status of any and all claims will be sent to the Safety Administrator.
-The Safety Director shall share information related to new claims and the status of ongoing claims with the Operations Manager through weekly status reports or in person when necessary. - 6.
-Requests for information related to insurance claims from BSC personnel, our carrier or outside counsel hired by our carrier can be made through the Safety Director. - 7.
-Copies of all routine communication, including notes of telephone conversations, related to claims will be sent to the Safety Director.
+The Safety Administrator shall share information related to new claims and the status of ongoing claims with the President through weekly status reports or in person when necessary. - 6.
+Requests for information related to insurance claims from BSC personnel, our carrier or outside counsel hired by our carrier can be made through the Safety Administrator. - 7.
+Copies of all routine communication, including notes of telephone conversations, related to claims will be sent to the Safety Administrator

-Bradbury Stamm Construction - Safety Directive Safety Directive # 014-02 Original Issue Date: 07/31/2002 Rev
+Bradbury Stamm Construction - Safety Directive Safety Directive # 014-03 Original Issue Date: 07/31/2002 Rev